anna-fontani/Sentiment-analysis-for-dairy-products/README.md

-# Sentiment analysis for dairy products
+# Sentiment analysis of dairy production

-Sentiment analysis based on social network opinions extracted for specific keywords.
+Sentiment analysis in this project is based on social network opinions extracted for specific keywords.

-To explore consumers’ perception of Irish dairy products, we will try to answer following questions:
+Following tasks were set for this Data Analytics project:

--	What do consumers in Ireland think of dairy products?
+-	Study what do consumers think of dairy produced in Ireland.
--	Can we define text sentiment with high accuracy?
+- Develop a model to evaluate sentiment polarity.
--	Which dairy products are most discussed in social media?
+- Research most discussed products and most common opinions.

 In this code I will use a .csv file with preliminary extracted posts and comments.

-Dataframe was built based on extracted texts for following keywords: dairy, milk, butter, yoghurt, cream, cheese, buttermilk, and ice cream.
+Dataframe is created based on preliminary extracted posts on specific keywords: dairy, cream, buttermilk, milk, ice cream, butter, yoghurt, and cheese.

-Extracted 30.582 unique comments were stored in a dataframe with text, keyword, and creation time features.
+Extracted 30k comments were used to build a dataframe containing post text, keyword, and posting time.

+## Data Pre-processing

-To prepare text for machine learning sentiment analysis, data was processed: meaningless words, punctuation marks, duplicate entries, and stopwords were removed.
+Meaningless words, punctuation marks, duplicate posts, and stopwords were cleaned.

+Original data did not contain sentiment labels to feed to our ML model.
+Hence, it was necessary to either add some labels manually, or use a tool to build labels.
-Since extracted data did not contain any labels to feed to machine learning algorithms, TextBlob was applied to determine sentiment polarity in range [-1,1] where -1 denotes a highly negative sentiment and 1 denotes a highly positive sentiment (Arora, 2024).
-Polarity values were then encoded into 0 (negative) and 1 (positive) labels to proceed with machine learning.
+In this porject, TextBlob was implemented to define sentiment polarity [-1,1] where -1 is a highly negative sentiment and 1 is a highly positive sentiment (Arora, 2024).

-Labels ration in data:
-- Positive: 38.08%
-- Negative: 61.91%

-The dataframe appeared not perfectly balanced, and this type of imbalance can be called marginally unbalanced (Weiss, 2013).
-It would be practical to fit models on imbalanced data and consider differences in model performance for labels.

 ## Bag of Words
-Since computers do not perceive text as it is, we need approach to feed it to machine learning algorithms.
-According to Müller and Guido (2014), bag of words text representation is one of the easiest but still effective approaches to represent text for machine learning.
+Müller and Guido (2014) call the bag of words text representation is one of the most common and efficient approaches to represent text for machine learning models.

-The grammar and the order of words in a sentence are not given any importance, instead, multiplicity is the main point of concern.
-The bag of words describes the total occurrence of words within a document (Arora, 2024).
-In Python, bag of words can be implemented using CountVectorzer tool from sklearn library.
+The bag of words counts occurrence of words in the text (Arora, 2024).
+In Python, bag of words can be added using CountVectorzer (sklearn library).

 # References / Additional Reading